codekansas/codekansas.github.io/_posts/2022-12-25-robotics-startups.markdown

 title: "Possible Ideas for Robotics Startups"
 tags: [ideas]
 excerpt: >
-  A list of ideas for robotics startups.
+  A list of ideas for robotics startups, focusing on things that are feasible right now and things that will likely become feasible in the next few years.
 ---

 Here are some ideas for robotics startups.